History of Florida Hurricanes By Year

 1965 – Hurricane Betsy was a destructive hurricane that brought widespread damage to areas of Florida.
 Landing on September 8,1965, Betsy battered the Florida Keys and the storm surge flooded the islands, and cut off the only road through the Keys.
 It was the strongest storm in the Keys since 1926.

 1966 – Hurricane Alma landed on June 13, 1966, near Apalachee Bay (St. Marks, Florida).
 It was a rare (and the most recent) June major hurricane in the 1966 Atlantic hurricane season.
 It was the earliest Atlantic hurricane in the calendar year in fifteen years, as well as the earliest continental U.S. hurricane strike since 1825.

 1992 – Hurricane Andrew pounded south Florida on August 24, 1992.
-65,000 homes were destroyed and 175,000 people were left homeless in this Category 5 storm.
+As the worst Florida hurricane to date, 65,000 homes were destroyed and 175,000 people were left homeless in this Category 5 storm.
 Only four category 5 hurricanes had hit the continental United States at this time.
 One of the Strongest in the History of Hurricanes in Florida

 1995 – Hurricane Elena blasted the western Florida gulf coast for days beginning on August 30, 1985.
 Elena was unique in the fact it never made landfall in Florida but remained just offshore battering the coastline with wind and waves.
 The flooding, erosion, and beaches were hammered by this lingering Category 3 hurricane.

 1995 – Hurricane Opal was a large and powerful Category 4 hurricane that caused severe and extensive damage along the northern Florida Gulf Coast after landing on October 4 1995, near Pensacola with 120 MPH winds.